ASTEROID ASTROLOGY

 Amor is the Latin word for love, and it is the name the Romans used for the god we now more commonly call Cupid.
 The two are the same figure, but the vocabulary shades the archetype differently.
 Cupid, with his arrows, is mischievous and disruptive.
 Amor, with his embrace, is the sustained warmth after the arrow has done its work.
 Roman poets used Amor when they wanted to emphasize tenderness and Cupid when they wanted to emphasize the sting.

 The asteroid 1221 Amor was discovered by the Belgian astronomer Eugène Delporte in 1932 at the Uccle Observatory.
 Delporte chose the name to honor a body whose orbit brings it close to Earth, and the Amor group of near-Earth asteroids is now named after this discovery.
-Astrologically, that near-Earth orbit is suggestive: Amor is the love that comes close, that operates in the domestic and personal sphere rather than at a mythic distance.
+Astrologically, that near-Earth orbit is only a metaphor.
+The astronomical data identifies the object and its orbit; the tenderness reading is symbolic and modern.

 Amor in the Natal Chart